État 42-001 to 42-020

 État 42-001 to 42-020, was a class of 2-8-2 Tank locomotives of the Chemins de Fer de l'État.

 Design

-Studies were led in parallel with the one of the 140 C. The 42-000s were of simple expansion with two cylinders and possessed the powerful fireboxes of the 140-100s.
+Studies were led in parallel with those of the 140 C. The 42-000s were of simple expansion with two cylinders and possessed the powerful fireboxes of the 140-100s.
 Although the fireboxes were excellent, the rest was of average quality with cylinders particularly of small diameter (250 mm).
 The Chemin de fer de l'État chose small wheels to give the engines the capacity for quick acceleration.
 The railway company was very satisfied with the engines as they were capable of hauling the heavy steel coaches.

 Construction

 This series of 20 engines, numbered 42-001 to 42-020, was built by Fives-Lille and was allocated to the Batignolles motive power depot.
 Although they were designed in 1913, production was delayed by World War I until 1923, when the Chemins de Fer de l'État took delivery.